About

 netoff Disables ... (http://support.apple.com/kb/ht1629).

-migratein Migrates .DS_Store files in /usr/local/.dscage.
+migratein [root] Migrates .DS_Store files located within [root] into -> /usr/local/.dscage.
+(Cleanup)

-migrateout Migrates .DS_Store files from /usr/local/.dscage.
+migrateout [root] Migrates .DS_Store files originally within [root] back from <- /usr/local/.dscage.
+(Restore)

 prune Removes empty directories from /usr/local/.dscage.

-clean Deletes all content from /usr/local/.dscage.
+reset Deletes all content from /usr/local/.dscage.

 Installation commands:

-install Performs reinstallation (using "/Users/darwin/code/asepsis/bin/Asepsis").
+install Performs reinstallation (using "/Users/darwin/root/asepsis").

 uninstall Performs complete uninstallation.